Working Papers

 Abstract

 This manuscript investigates whether equal and non-transferable paternity leave can promote more equitable caregiving within couples.
 Exploiting a natural experiment created by Spain’s 2021 paternity leave reform—which established a 16-week leave entitlement equal to maternity leave—we analyze its effects on fathers’ involvement in both physical and cognitive childcare.
 Drawing on an original two-wave survey of over 3,400 partnered parents of children born between 2018 and 2022, we estimate short- and medium-term impacts of increasing paternity leave duration.
 Results show modest gains in fathers’ participation in physical care during the early months following birth, but these effects dissipate after return to work.
 No significant shifts are observed in the distribution of cognitive labor, which remains disproportionately shouldered by mothers.
 Effects do not vary significantly by birth order or socioeconomic status.
 Our findings suggest that even under ideal policy conditions—equal, well-paid, non-transferable leave entitlements—progress toward gender-equal caregiving is limited.
-The study highlights the persistence of traditional gender roles, particularly in mental and anticipatory care tasks, and calls for broader institutional and cultural change beyond parental leave policy.Marinova, Dani M. “Can Family Policy Close the Gender Gap in Political Engagement?
-Evidence from Two Decades of Reform in Europe”
+The study highlights the persistence of traditional gender roles, particularly in mental and anticipatory care tasks, and calls for broader institutional and cultural change beyond parental leave policy.Marinova, Dani M. “Involved but Not Responsible?
+Paternity Leave and the Division of Care.”